visit-dav/visit/docs/SphynxDocs/Plots/PlotTypes/VolumePlot.rst

 Both controls pretend that the plot's data range is positioned horizontally such that the values on the left of the control correspond to the low data values while the values on the right of the control correspond to high data values.
+In addition to the color map, there is a histogram of the current data to aide in setting opaciy of interesting values.
 The vertical direction corresponds to the opacity for the given data value.
 Taller curves are more opaque while shorter curves are more transparent.